`s

 * How to create sections

-* How to use sections inside JSON templates to build dynamic pages
+* How to use sections inside templates to build dynamic pages

 For now, starting with a simple Blade template is sufficient to initialize your theme.